 Young Adults' Network (ages (18-25)

 If you’re a young person thinking about what to do next, or you’d like to hear how others have managed, please do get in touch.
-If you’re under 18, you will just need your parent / guardian to agree to you being in touch with young adults on the Network.
+If you’re under 18, you’ll just need your parent / guardian to agree to your involvement.

 "I feel so much more reassured about Uni, driving and my future in general.
 They all make me feel very inspired!
 I would urge anyone to try to have contacts with other people with SMA.
 Seeing as it isn’t that common and you don’t regularly have contact with anyone else with the disability, it can at times feel isolating.
 However, with these contacts I feel like I have ‘mentors’ who truly understand and want to help me, which is liberating on a physical and psychological level."